stanislavgrujic/microservices-chassis/README.md

 You can download one [here](https://github.com/stanislavgrujic/eureka-server).
 Run it with `mvn spring-boot:run` in console, or from your IDE.

+## Spring Boot Admin Server
+Run Spring Boot Admin Server, for service monitoring.
+You can download one [here](https://github.com/stanislavgrujic/spring-boot-admin-server).
+Run it with `mvn spring-boot:run` in console, or from your IDE.

 ## Zipkin server
 Run Zipkin server, for distributed tracing.
 In order to run server with Eureka enabled discovery client, refer [here](https://github.com/stanislavgrujic/zipkin-server).